 \textbf{1.} Let $\{\xi_{n,j}\} = \{\xi_{n,j}, 1 \le j \le k_n, n \ge 1\}$, $k_n \to \infty$ as $n \to \infty$, be a triangular array (double sequence) of independent in each row random variables on a probability space $(X, \cm{B}, P)$.
 For the sake of simplicity, we always assume that $E\xi_{n,j} = 0$ for all $j$ and $n$.
 For any $n \ge 1$, denote $S_n = \sum \limits_{j=1}^{k_n} \xi_{n,j}$, and let $DS_n$ be its variance.
 The Gaussian (normal) distribution function with parameters $a$ and $\sigma^2$, $a,\sigma \in \mathbb{R}$, $\sigma > 0$, is defined by

-Khinchin~\cite{Khin} noted that the Gauss law, as a limiting law for sums of independent random variables, has a very special role that distinguishes it from all infinitely divisible laws.
+Khinchin~\cite{Khin} (translation into English can be found in~\cite{RogMain}) noted that the Gauss law, as a limiting law for sums of independent random variables, has a very special role that distinguishes it from all infinitely divisible laws.
 Namely, we arrive at the Gauss law in all cases when the limiting negligibility of the components of the sum of terms under study reaches a sufficiently strong degree; and this happens completely independently of the special properties of the laws of distribution of these terms.